Pop quiz time!

 (That’s why SEO is such a powerful strategy when done right.
 Keyword-driven searches with high user intent that match your targeted, well-crafted pages and messages are GOLD!)

-For higher end businesses, there is also LinkedIn’s Lead Accelerator.
+For larger businesses and specifically for B2B, there is also LinkedIn’s Lead Accelerator.
 (You can learn more about that here.)

 You’ve now learned a number of practical steps in this article.
 You can use these to create literally million dollar leads.